benjamesian/courses/React-The_Complete_Guide/journal.md

 - unlike angular and vue, React is a just a library and relies on pure JS features over directives provided by a framework
 - be careful to never directly modify state (pay close attention to references)

+## ![section][section-icon] Section 5: Styling React Components & Elements

+66: when using a style object for inline styling objects remember that this object can be manipulated with JS just like any other object

+68: Radium package allows you to use pseudo selectors and media queries when generating styles in JS (inline styles)

+70: styled-components is an alternative to Radium

+### ![recap][recap-icon] S5 Recap

+- maps that generate arrays of JSX are not like regular arrays, you cannot call length on them directly, prefer working with underlying state data to JSX data stored in variables
+- inline-styling can be changed dynamically with JS

 [//]: # "logos used"